Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/README.md

 ## Problem Statement

 Get business insigth using data analysis to make better business decisions in the future.
-The Aim's Grid is as follows.
+One way to mind-map the understanding of this project is to  use Aim's grid.
+It is a tool that assists in gathering important information about the project for successful project execution.

 <p align="center">
   <img width="400" height="500" src="https://github.com/Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/blob/main/Aim's%20Grid.jpg">
 </p>

-##

 ## Data

+In this project, data was retrieved from MySQL instead of from data warehouse.

 ## Technical Problem and Solutions